-Lorraine Heller-Nicholas is a cross-disciplinary artist who works with photography, drawing, painting, animation, and textiles.
-She lives and works in Melbourne, Australia.
+Lorraine Heller-Nicholas is a cross-disciplinary artist who works with photography, drawing, painting, animation, artist books and textiles.

 Heller-Nicholas has been exhibiting in Australia and internationally since 2001.
-Recent exhibitions include Beyond Boundaries, The University of Melbourne at the Auckland Art Fair (2018), Between You and Them : the Identity of Self, Object and Place, ACAF, Shanghai (2016), Merged, Amelia Gallery, Gulf Coast State College, Florida (2016), Love Triangle, Little Woods Gallery (2015) and CoupleStalking, c3 Contemporary Artspace (2015).
-Heller-Nicholas has completed studio residencies in Ólafsfjörður, Iceland (2015), Shanghai, China (2014), Taipei, Taiwan (2007) and Eltham, Australia (2013).
+Exhibitions include Beyond Boundaries, The University of Melbourne at the Auckland Art Fair (2018) ; Between You and Them: the Identity of Self, Object and Place, ACAF, Shanghai (2016) ; Merged, Amelia Gallery, Gulf Coast State College, Florida (2016) ; Love Triangle, Little Woods Gallery (2015) ; CoupleStalking, c3 Contemporary Artspace (2015).
+Heller-Nicholas has completed studio residencies in Vermont, USA (2019) ; Ólafsfjörður, Iceland (2015) ; Shanghai, China (2014); Taipei, Taiwan (2007) and Eltham, Australia (2013).
 She was a founding member of dotmov screen collective and Tape Projects (2004-2008).

 SELECTION OF STILL & MOVING IMAGES